Kegalu Vidyalaya: Houses

 The house names are derived from national heroes of Sri Lanka.
 The houses compete annually in games and sports to win an inter-house competition.

 Battle of the Gold

-Kegalu Vidyalaya and St. Mary's College, Kegalle has been hosting an annual Big Match since 1960.
-It is said to be the oldest annual cricket match in Sri Lanka and is held annually in February or March as the official cricket team of both schools.
+Kegalu Vidyalaya and St. Mary's College has been hosting an annual Big Match (Battle of the Gold) since 1960.
+It is said to be one of the oldest annual cricket match in Sri Lanka and is held annually in February or March as the official cricket team of both schools.